 1. The goal is to restore our brother.
 It's not to punish him, but to see him come back to the fold.
-And he holds the key to coming back-we're not stiff-arming him.
+And he holds the key to coming back.
+We're not stiff-arming him.
 All he has to do is repent of his sin, and we're ready to restore him with open arms.
-That's true at every step of the process.
-The goal is to see a wayward sheep come home, to be restored.
+This is true at every step of the process, to see a wayward sheep come home, restored.